Geraldo Perdomo Player Props: Diamondbacks vs. Mariners

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .280 with 16 doubles, three triples, five home runs and 44 walks.
+- Perdomo has 16 doubles, three triples, five home runs and 44 walks while batting .283.

-- In 56.0% of his 84 games this season, Perdomo has picked up at least one hit.
-He's also had 23 multi-hit games.

-- He has hit a home run in five games this year (6.0%), homering in 1.6% of his chances at the plate.

-- Perdomo has an RBI in 25 of 84 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- Perdomo has driven home a run in 25 games this year (29.4%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 45.2% of his games this year, with two or more runs scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.